Techlis/techlis-site/README.md

 ## 🚀 Next Steps

-1. **Content**: Replace placeholder content with your actual company information
+1. **Content**: All content should be easily updated in one place
-2. **Images**: Add your company logos, team photos, and project screenshots
+2. **Images**: Add company logos, team photos, and project screenshots
 3. **Forms**: Connect contact form to your backend or Netlify Forms
 4. **Analytics**: Add Google Analytics or other tracking
 5. **SEO**: Update meta tags and add structured data